 Opportunities for Financial Asset Building

-People with intellectual and/or developmental disabilities1 must have the opportunities to advance their economic and personal freedom by earning and saving money to enhance their physical, social, emotional, and financial well-being and the right to exercise choice in investment and spending decisions as their peers who do not have disabilities.
+People with intellectual and/or developmental disabilities (I/DD) must have the same opportunities to advance their economic and personal freedom by earning and saving money to enhance their physical, social, emotional, and financial well-being and the right to exercise choice in investment and spending decisions as their peers who do not have disabilities.

-- Individual Development Accounts (matched savings accounts similar to a 401(k)) that enable a person to save for education, home ownership, or one’s own business and/or employment;
+- Access to Individual Development Accounts (matched savings accounts similar to a 401(k)) that enable a person to save for education, home ownership, or one’s own business and/or employment;

-- Tax rates for wealth accumulation by people with disabilities which are not excessive.
+- Ensuring that tax rates for wealth accumulation by people with disabilities (such as special needs trusts) are not excessive.

 - Financial literacy education throughout the school years and, particularly, contemporary practices in financial literacy curricula in high schools and other educational settings;

 - Inclusive adult and higher education and consultation/coaching in communities;

-- Knowledge of and access to free information in user-friendly print and electronic formats (similar to materials produced by the Consumer Financial Protection Bureau); and
+- Access to free information in user-friendly print and electronic formats (similar to materials produced by the Consumer Financial Protection Bureau); and

-- Training for human services support and professional staff, advocates, bank/credit union and investment personnel, government officials (from service coordinators to IRS staff) in how best to help people enhance their assets.
+- Training for human services support and professional staff, advocates, bank/credit union and investment personnel, government officials (from service coordinators to Internal Revenue Service (IRS) staff) in how best to help people enhance their assets.

 Board of Directors